esa/cascade/doc/index.rst

-.. cascade documentation master file, created by sphinx-quickstart on Fri Jan 20 15:40:19 2023.
+.. cascade documentation master file, created by sphinx-quickstart on Fri Jan 20 17:24:51 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to cascade's documentation!
 ===================================

-this website is under construction! be patient.
+Under construction...

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   install.rst

 Indices and tables
 ==================